 This post may include affiliate links.
 Thank you for your support.

 Tofu can be intimidating if you’ve never cooked with it before.
 What is it?
 How is it made?
 Is it healthy?
 What can you make with tofu?
-I’ll tackle all of these questions in this tofu 101 blog.
+I’ll tackle all of these questions in this tofu 101 blog and recipe roundup.

-Tofu is made from fermented soybeans in a similar process that cheese is made.
-Soymilk curds are pressed into blocks to make tofu.
+Tofu is made from condensed, unfermented soy milk that’s been processed into soymilk curds which are pressed into blocks to make tofu.